 IIIT-INDIC-HW-WORDS: A Dataset for Indic Handwritten Text Recognition

-Handwritten text recognition for Indian languages is not yet a well-studied problem.
+Overview Handwritten text recognition for Indian languages is not yet a well-studied problem.
 This is primarily due to the unavailability of large annotated datasets in the associated scripts.
-Existing datasets are small in size.
-They also use small lexicons.
-Such datasets are not sufficient to build robust solutions to HTR using modern machine learning techniques.
-In this work, we introduce a large-scale handwritten dataset for Indic scripts, referred to as the IIIT-INDIC-HW-WORDS dataset.
+We introduce a large-scale handwritten dataset for Indic scripts, referred to as the IIIT-INDIC-HW-WORDS dataset.
 The dataset consists of 872K handwritten instances written by 135 writers in 8 Indic scripts.
 With the newly introduced dataset and our earlier datasets IIIT-HW-DEV and IIIT-HW-TELUGU in Devanagari and Telugu respectively, the IIIT-INDIC-HW-WORDS dataset contains annotated hand-written word instances in all 10 prominent Indic scripts.

-Santhoshini Gongidi, C V Jawahar, INDIC-HW-WORDS: A Dataset for IndicHandwritten Text Recognition International Conference on Document Analysis and Recognition (ICDAR) 2021
+Santhoshini Gongidi, C V Jawahar, INDIC-HW-WORDS: A Dataset for IndicHandwritten Text Recognition International Conference on Document Analysis and Recognition (ICDAR) 2021, [ PDF ]

 For any queries about the dataset, please contact the authors below: